sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaign_stats.md

 *To view campaign statistics from the Campaigns page:*

-1. Navigate to the campaign you want to view the stats for.
+1. Navigate to the campaign you want to view the statistics for.
 1. Click the name of the campaign to view the statistics, or select the action menu next to the campaign.

-From the campaign stats page, you will be able to see your bounces, clicks, opens, etc.
+From the campaign statistics page, you will be able to see your bounces, clicks, opens, etc.

 {% anchor h3 %}
 Exporting Campaign Statistics